-Notes: The estimation is based on the specification (1), where we treated each country (within the group of Western countries) as a "separated", not fully integrated market.
+Note: The estimation is based on the specification (1), where we treated each country (within the group of Western countries) as a "separated", not fully integrated market.
 This approach means that we consider interaction between country and industry fixed effects.
-The dependent variable is In(DSales), logarithm of sales of domestic companies in the upstream sector. ^a, ^b and ^c denote significance at the 1%, 5%, and 10% levels, respectively.
-Heteroscedasticity consistent standard errors are presented in parentheses.
+The dependent variable is ln(DSales), logarithm of sales of domestic companies in the upstream sector.